ty625911724/jittor-face-parsing/README.md

 <img src="img/makeup/458.jpg" width="300px"/>
 </p>

 This example change the hair color.
-Other parts,such as lips can also be changed.
+Other parts, such as lips, can also be changed.

 ## Acknowledgements